-Re-enrollment for current students for the next school year will be held annually in February.
+Re-enrollment for current students for the next school year will be held annually in January.
 Families will receive an automated Re-Enrollment email from FACTS with a link to complete Enrollment Packets in the FACTS Family Portal.
-Current families must complete enrollment packets and pay the enrollment fee by February 23, or make payment arrangements with the school Principal or their place in the school may be given to a child on the waiting list.
+Current families must complete enrollment packets and pay the enrollment fee by February 20.
+If a child is not re-enrolled at that time and there is a waitlist for that grade (class), enrollment will be opened to those on the waitlist.
 In addition to the \$200 enrollment fee paid to St. Stephen, the following fees are paid directly to FACTS:

-- \$11 re-enrollment fee/child - \$22 for new applications - \$20 or \$50 FACTS annual/family payment processing fee (depending on which payment plan is selected) - 2.95% credit card processing fee (if paying via credit card vs. ACH)
+- \$11 re-enrollment fee/child - \$22 fee for new applications - \$20 or \$50 FACTS annual/family payment processing fee (depending on which tuition payment plan is selected) - Credit card processing fees are assessed if paying via credit card vs. ACH.

-New students can apply for admission beginning on Sunday, January 28, 2024.
+New students can apply for admission beginning on Sunday, January 26, 2025.
 We encourage families to apply online as it simplifies submission and provides parents the ability to track the status of their child's application.
 To begin the Application, visit school.stephen.org/admissions and click the "Apply Here" button.
 Note: there is a \$22 application fee for all new student applicants, including those that have siblings already enrolled at St. Stephen the Martyr.
 This fee is required by FACTS and St. Stephen the Martyr Catholic School does not receive this payment.
-This fee must be paid by credit card and there is a 2.95% processing fee.
+This fee must be paid by credit card and there is a credit card processing fee.